donron7/core-se-web-fkt-LE/Readme.md

 # Details

-The function runs on a daily schedule and automatically renews all certificates that are close to expiring (based on a configurable threshold).
+The function runs on a daily schedule and automatically renews all certificates close to expiring (based on a configurable threshold).
 In such a case the function will issue a new certificate for the app service/CDN and automatically configure it.

 # Features